BioGeoMacro/GIFT/README.md

-groups and providing information on the floristic status and functional traits of plants as well as environmental information for each checklist. <br> More details on the contents of this database can be found in the publication by [Weigelt et al.
+groups and providing information on the floristic status and functional traits of plants as well as environmental information for each checklist. <br> More details on the contents of this database can be found in the publication by [Weigelt et al., (2020)](https://doi.org/10.1111/jbi.13623).
-(2020)](https://doi.org/10.1111/jbi.13623).

 <img src="man/figures/rich_map_plot_islands.png" width="70%" style="display: block; margin: auto;" />